yankcrime/docker-puppet/README.md

 `docker/dischord/webserver` change the line with `FACTER_aptproxy` to be have your `cachier` container's host IP address.

-* Then you can build subsequent images, for example: `docker build -t dischord:webserver -f docker/dischord/webserver`
+Then you can build subsequent images, for example: `docker build -t dischord:webserver -f docker/dischord/webserver`

+Corresponding blog post here: [http://dischord.org/2016/03/27/docker-and-puppet/](http://dischord.org/2016/03/27/docker-and-puppet/)